pulumi/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 ### Advanced options

-The following options control advanced operation of the virtual machine, or control various parts of Terraform workflow, and should not need to be modified during basic operation of the resource.
-Only change these options if they are explicitly required, or if you are having trouble with Terraform's default behavior.
+The following options control advanced operation of the virtual machine, or control various parts of the provider workflow, and should not need to be modified during basic operation of the resource.
+Only change these options if they are explicitly required, or if you are having trouble with the provider's default behavior.

 * `enable_disk_uuid` - (Optional) Expose the UUIDs of attached virtual disks to